MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/overview-of-tcpip-performance.md

 ## Testing tool for TCP throughput

 To attain the highest possible throughput for a certain hardware, you must tune the performance factors.
 Make sure there's no underlying network issues (packet loss).
-Use the [NTttcp.exe](https://github.com/microsoft/ntttcp/releases/download/v5.35/NTttcp.exe) or [ctsTraffic.exe](https://github.com/Microsoft/ctsTraffic) tool to test the throughput and adjust the receive buffer, otherwise the tool will use the default settings of the link speed to scale the TCP window.
+Use the [NTttcp.exe](https://github.com/microsoft/ntttcp/releases/download/v5.35/NTttcp.exe) or [ctsTraffic.exe](https://github.com/Microsoft/ctsTraffic) tool to test the throughput.
 Refer to [Performance Tools for Network Workloads](/windows-server/networking/technologies/network-subsystem/net-sub-performance-tools).

-## Bottlenecks for TCP throughput testing
+## Bottlenecks for TCP throughput

 Don't use network monitor or take network packet level logs during TCP throughput tests.
 The Network Driver Interface Specification (NDIS) monitoring filters add a delay for the sender and the receivers each time a packet is recorded.
 This operation demands CPU resources and generates many storage IOs.
 Performance decreases when packet level logs are taken because the TCP is trying to [recover from packet loss](/windows/client-management/troubleshoot-tcpip-connectivity).